Archive for the ‘Global Warming Policy Foundation’ Category

-With regard to the MBH98 graph itself, Montford also makes it clear at the outset that this was the inevitable product of a much earlier decision that the Medieval Warm Period (MWP) needed to be got rid of:
+With regard to the MBH98 graph itself, Montford also makes it clear at the outset that he believes this was the inevitable product of a much earlier decision that the Medieval Warm Period (MWP) needed to be got rid of:

 “Climate science wanted big funding and big political action and that was going to require definitive evidence.
 In order to strengthen the arguments for the current warming being unprecedented, there was going to have to be a major study, presenting unimpeachable evidence that the [MWP] was a chimera” (p.30).